One of the most common questions I get is whether carbs or protein are more important to build muscle.

-That’s part of why protein isn’t the only deciding factor for muscle growth.
+That’s part of why protein isn’t the only deciding factor for muscle building.

-You need both carbs and protein to maximize how much muscle you can build and how fast your recovery will be.
+You need both carbs and protein to build muscle mass.

 Make sure you aren’t eating in a calorie deficit and think the carbs and protein will save you.